OpenMined/PySyft/docs/source/deployment/glossary.rst

 Owner
 """"""""
-There is only one Owner account assigned to any one datasite node.
-The owner account is the highest level permission and is a requirement for deploying a datasite node.
-If you should ever want to transfer ownership of your datasite node to someone, please contact us at support@openmined.org.
+There is only one Owner account assigned to any one datasite server.
+The owner account is the highest level permission and is a requirement for deploying a datasite server.
+If you should ever want to transfer ownership of your datasite server to someone, please contact us at support@openmined.org.

 Default permissions: